Chai (1 Teacup (6 Fl Oz)) and English Indian Farsan Snack (1 Serving (30g))

 Portion Control

-Limit the quantity of chai and farsan consumed to reduce the impact on blood sugar levels.
+Limit the amount of farsan you consume.
+Smaller portions can help minimize the impact on your blood sugar levels.

 Mindful Eating